Andrew A. Radin With Progress Report on twoXAR

 I think it’s moved it forward five to 10 years, and I have to believe things that you’re working on are now, or even should be even of more interest to a therapeutic company.
 Because if you can’t get everybody in the same room to do the experiment, how do you do the experiment to move it forward faster?

-Right.
-And so, first of all, how cool is that?
-Now I recognize like that’s something we’ve probably had for five or 10 years, but none the less like that, the point is, um, we’re, we’re still able to put this material together without physically being together.
+Andrew: And so, first of all, how cool is that?
+Now I recognize like that’s something we’ve probably had for 5 or 10 years, but nonetheless like that, the point is, um, we’re, we’re still able to put this material together without physically being together.
 And I think, you know, even in our own company, As, um, as a, so Santa Clara County, which is, which is where we live and where our offices are, you know, we were one of the first places in the nation to have, uh, detected cases.

 Uh, and so, uh, the health commissioner here, um, was one of them was one of the first places to put shelter in place and we knew it was coming cause we were, we were connected to some people.
 And so at our company, we, we trained everyone on how to use Zoom and Slack.
 And, uh, we had, uh, we had a goodbye party on a Friday, you know, we’ll see, I’m sure we’ll see each other again soon.

 Harry: So it’s interesting.
 Right.
-I mean, Google just announced right.
-Then nobody’s coming back to the office until July.
+I mean, Google just announced right that nobody’s coming back to the office until July.